 Dutch Village Preferred Equity.
-Arbor Commercial Mortgage made this \$7.1 million preferred equity investment in SRH/LA Chesapeake Apartments, L.P., and Partners of Dutch, Inc. We purchased this investment from Arbor Commercial Mortgage on July 1, 2003 with a portion of the net proceeds from the original offering.
+Arbor Commercial Mortgage made this \$7.1 million preferred equity investment in Dutch Village, LLC.
+We purchased this investment from Arbor Commercial Mortgage on July 1, 2003 with a portion of the net proceeds from the private placement.

-The investment proceeds will be used to acquire a 544-unit multi-family apartment complex located in Baltimore, Maryland.
+The investment proceeds were used to acquire a 544-unit multi-family apartment complex located in Baltimore, Maryland.
 The investment provides a variable rate return of (1) LIBOR plus 4.50%, with a floor of 6.50%, in the first year, (2) LIBOR plus 6.50%, with a floor of 8.50%, in the second year and (3) LIBOR plus 7.50%, with a floor of 9.50%, in the third year.
-Although the company in which we have made this investment is required to redeem the preferred equity investment in November 2006, this date may be extended by the company upon the exercise of three one-year extension periods.
-Upon the redemption, either on the redemption date or prior to such date, of the preferred equity investment, the company is required to pay an additional return of 1.00% on the original investment amount.
+Although the companies in which we have made this investment are required to redeem the preferred equity investment in November 2006, this date may be extended by the company upon the exercise of three one-year extension periods.
+Upon the redemption, either on the redemption date or prior to such date, of the preferred equity investment, the company is required to pay an additional return of 1.00% of the purchase price of the redeemed preferred interest.
 The property is subject to a first mortgage lien with a current unpaid principal balance of \$11.7 million held by a third party lender.